sarveshkapre/subdomain_takeover/README.md

 The scanner generates a report with the results, listing potential takeovers by provider, and saves it to a text file.
 The `main()` function handles user input, calls the `find_subdomain_takeovers()` function, and writes the report.

+## Detecting Subdomain Takeovers

+- Check for dangling DNS records: Inspect CNAME records pointing to external services that are not in use or improperly configured.
+If a subdomain has a CNAME record pointing to a third-party service that isn't correctly set up, an attacker could potentially claim that service and take control of the subdomain.

+- Check for orphaned or expired subdomains: Verify if the discovered subdomains are active and correctly configured.
+A subdomain that is no longer in use, misconfigured, or expired could be vulnerable to takeover by an attacker.

+- Validate SSL/TLS certificates: Confirm that SSL/TLS certificates for each subdomain are properly configured and up-to-date.
+Misconfigured or expired certificates can indicate potential vulnerabilities.

+- Monitor for unexpected changes: Continuously monitor the DNS records and SSL/TLS certificate configurations of your subdomains for any unexpected changes or misconfigurations.
+Anomalies can be an early indication of a subdomain takeover attempt.

+- Check for vulnerable third-party services: Investigate the third-party services that your subdomains rely on.
+Make sure these services have proper access controls, authentication mechanisms, and are patched with the latest security updates to reduce the risk of subdomain takeovers.

 ## Limitations and known issues

 - The script relies on DNS TXT records for subdomain enumeration.
 If the target domain does not have a TXT record for subdomain enumeration, the script may not discover all subdomains.